History of the America's Cup: 2021 America's Cup

 The 36th iteration of the America's Cup saw the Royal New Zealand Yacht Squadron defend the cup in Auckland New Zealand in the early southern autumn in March 2021, with the challenger series, the Prada Cup, sailed in the summer between December 2020 and February 2021.
 For the 2021 America's Cup, a new design rule, the "AC75" AC75 was agreed between the Defender (the Royal NZ Yacht Squadron, Emirates Team New Zealand) and the Challenger of Record (Luna Rossa Prada Pirelli).
 The AC75 would be a 75' foiling monohull with common design components of the canting foil mechanics and software, and a limit of a total of 6 foil and rudder "packages" during the complete campaign.
 The Challenger was Luna Rossa Prada Pirelli, the winner of 2021 Prada Cup.
 The start of AC36, scheduled for 6 March 2021, was delayed to 10 March due to COVID-19 restrictions in place in Auckland.

-Emirates Team New Zealand sailing AC75 Te Rehutai successfully defended the 36th America's Cup in Auckland New Zealand on 17 March 2021, beating the Italian challenger Luna Rossa Prada Pirelli by 7 victories to 3 victories.
-Despite being sailed in light and testing conditions (wind speeds never exceeded 15 knots well within the 21 knots allowed) on the Hauraki Gulf, the new AC75 boats reliably and continuously foiled at speeds well in excess of 30 knots on both windward and leeward legs.
-A fantastic spectacle was put on and off water with thousands of spectator boats, and thousands more land based spectators.
-The racing courses were in the inner Hauraki Gulf, well positioned for land-based viewing – particularly the "Stadium Course", course "C" which was the scene of the best race of the regatta with a come-from-behind victory for the defender.
-Great sporting respect was noted by both teams during the post competition team interviews.
+Emirates Team New Zealand sailing AC75 Te Rehutai defended the 36th America's Cup title in Auckland New Zealand on 17 March 2021, beating the Italian challenger Luna Rossa Prada Pirelli by 7 victories to 3.
+Despite being sailed in light and testing conditions (wind speeds never exceeded 15 knots well within the 21 knots allowed) on the Hauraki Gulf, the new AC75 boats foiled at speeds in excess of 30 knots on both windward and leeward legs.
+A show was performed on and off water with thousands of spectator boats, and thousands more land based spectators.
+The racing courses were in the inner Hauraki Gulf, positioned for land-based viewing – particularly the "Stadium Course", course "C" which was the scene of the more prominent race of the regatta with a come-from-behind victory for the defender.
+Positive sporting respect was noted by both teams during the post competition team interviews.

 On 19 March 2021, Emirates Team New Zealand confirmed that the Royal New Zealand Yacht Squadron has accepted a Notice of Challenge for the 37th America's Cup (AC37) from the Royal Yacht Squadron Racing, represented by INEOS TEAM UK, which will act as the Challenger of Record for AC37.
 The following statement was made :

 "The Royal New Zealand Yacht Squadron have received and accepted a challenge for the 37th America's Cup from our long-standing British friends at Royal Yacht Squadron Racing."
 Said Aaron Young – RNZYS Commodore.
 "It is great to once again have the RYSR involved, given they were the first yacht club that presented this trophy over 170 years ago, which really started the legacy of the America's Cup.
 Along with Emirates Team New Zealand, we look forward to working through the details of the next event with them."

 A Protocol Governing 37th America's Cup will be published within eight months including the provisions outlined in this release.